• Recipe Box

 Do not rinse pasta!
 If you rinse the pasta you will wash away the starch that helps the sauce to stick to it.
 Once your pasta is drained, place it back in the pot and pour the pesto sauce over it.
 Mix the pasta to combine the sauce.
 Use the reserved pasta water if your pasta starts to stick together or clumps up!

-How Long will Fresh Homemade Pesto Sauce last?
+How Long will Fresh Homemade Vegan Pesto Sauce last?

 Because homemade pesto sauce has no preservatives it will not have a long shelf life.
 You can store pesto refrigerated for 5 -7 days in the fridge.
 Always make sure that there is sufficient oil to submerge the herbs/ingredients.

-You can also freeze it in a freezer safe container and thaw it out overnight in the freezer when you are ready to use it.
+Although freezing is not recommended, you can freeze it in a freezer safe container and thaw it out overnight in the freezer when you are ready to use it.
+However, it won't have that fresh basil taste.

 Food Safety